Physics informed neural networks for continuum micromechanics: Physics informed neural networks for linear elasticity

 \subsubsection{Homogeneous plate - PINN}

-The first example considers a two-dimensional rectangular domain $\Omega, d=2$, from \autoref{eq:domain} with a homogeneous material distribution shown in \autoref{fig:2d}(a).
+The first example considers a two-dimensional \rv{square} domain $\Omega$, \ah{with dimension $d=2$}, from \autoref{eq:domain} with a homogeneous material distribution shown in \autoref{fig:2d}(a).
 The domain is subject to Neumann boundary conditions for static loading $\bar{\sigma}$ and stress-free boundaries from \autoref{eq:trac}.
 Dirichlet displacement boundary conditions from \autoref{eq:disp} ensure that no free-body movements occur.
-For this example, a PINN as described in \autoref{sec:pinn_meca}, with $n_L = 4$ and $n_u = 64$, as defined in \autoref{eq:ann} and \autoref{eq:layer}, is used.
-The inputs $\bm{h}^{(0)}$ are the spatial coordinates $\bm{h}^{(0)} = \bm{x}$ of the domain $\Omega$ from \autoref{eq:domain} with length $L = 2$, such that the domain is a zero centered rectangle between $-1$ and $1$.
+For this example, a PINN as described in \autoref{sec:pinn_meca}, with $n_L = 4$ and $n_u = 64$, as defined in \autoref{eq:ann} and \autoref{eq:layer}, is used. \ah{The capacity \ah{increase} of the ANN in terms of number of parameters $\bm{\theta}$ can be seen as a form of \textit{p}-refinement.
+The topology presented led to the best results in preceding experiments, which are not shown in this work.} The inputs $\bm{h}^{(0)}$ are the spatial coordinates $\bm{h}^{(0)} = \bm{x}$ of the domain $\Omega$ from \autoref{eq:domain} with length $L = 2$ \ah{mm}, such that the domain is a zero centered \rv{square} between $-1$ and $1$.
 A traction $\bar{\sigma} = 0.025$ MPa is applied perpendicular to the boundary, which results in small strains in accordance to the linear elastic theory.

-\textit{Remark:} In FEM, the zero stress boundary conditions on free boundaries $\partial \Omega$ are fulfilled automatically due to the weak form used in the formulation.
-In PINNs, the strong form of the BVP is used.
+\textit{Remark:} In FEM, the zero stress boundary conditions on free boundaries $\partial \Omega$ are fulfilled automatically due to the weak form used in the formulation. \ah{In the proposed PINN from \autoref{sec:pinn_meca}}, the strong form of the BVP is used.
 Therefore it is necessary to explicitly enforce the zero stress boundary conditions as seen in \autoref{fig:2d}.

 The hard boundary conditions from \autoref{eq:hard_bc} are enforced in consistency with \autoref{fig:2d}(b), such that

 The material parameters $\lambda(\bm{x})$ and $\mu(\bm{x})$ in the constitutive relation \autoref{eq:const} are calculated from Young's modulus $E = 1\times10^4$ MPa and Poisson's ratio $\nu = 0.4$.
 The collocation points described in \autoref{sec:optimization} are chosen on a regular grid $\Omega_d$, whereas the number of collocation points is $n_d = 128^2$.
 For the optimization problem in \autoref{sec:optimization}, the loss function in \autoref{eq:loss_el_pinn} is minimized by the BFGS algorithm \cite{fletcher1987practical}, which terminated after 138 iterations due to gradient size.
 The prediction is carried out on a regular grid of $n_d = 128^2$ collocation points.